ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback_lab02.md

 Here's what to look for when giving feedback on lab02 (a pair lab.)

-## Did they submit to Gradescope?

-This is the first thing to check.
-If they did, and if they got a perfect score, add a congratulations in their feedback repo.
-Everything else is an additional sanity check after that.

-If they did NOT submit on Gradescope, or if they did not get a perfect score, then something is definitely amiss, and we'll want to look into it further.

-To check: Log into Gradescope.
-If you haven't logged in yet, it is gradescope.com, and you use your ucsd email address as your login.
-If you haven't logged in before, you may need to ask for a password reset.

-You should have access to the SPIS 2017 course in Gradescope.

-## Did they submit as a team in Gradescope?

-It is possible that only one pair partner submitted for the team.
-There is a way for them to create teams of two in Gradescope, but it may not have been clear to them how to do this.
-If they didn't submit as a team, check why.

 ## Does the repo they created have the correct name?

 They should have created a repo with the name listed in this spreadsheet (private to mentors only):